Coder-RD/Java_Challenge/README.md

 4. If the instance does not already exist, a new object is created.
 5. The same instance is returned for subsequent calls.

-This challenge helped strengthen my understanding of **private constructors, static members, object creation, instance management, and design patterns in Java**.
+This challenge strengthened my understanding of **private constructors, static members, object creation, instance management, and design patterns in Java**.

 ## 📂 Day 53 Files